eshandas/django_project_template/README.md

 python manage.py runserver
 ```

+##### Editor
+I highly recommend using Sublime Text 3.
+Add all the plugins by following this tutorial: https://realpython.com/blog/python/setting-up-sublime-text-3-for-full-stack-python-development/

 ##### Setting up Haystack and Elastic Search
 Not required for now.
 Check _docs in case if needed.